 There is a bit of conflict of opinions as to which scan is the best.
 Both ultrasound approaches are used to image the uterus and the ovaries for any abnormality.
 They both give useful information that can be combined for the best diagnostic outcome.
 Sometimes the transabdominal image quality is so good that there is absolutely no need to invade your privacy.
 In our ultrasound clinic, we use them as complementary to each other.

 The Urinary Tract Ultrasound Scan

-Urinary tract or water works problems are very common affecting both sexes.
-Kidney stones can cause immerse pain and blood in the urine.
+Urinary tract or waterworks problems are very common affecting both sexes.
+Kidney stones can cause immense pain and blood in the urine.
 Kidney stones can cause pain and also stop the kidneys from draining in the bladder by blocking the ureters resulting in what is called hydronephrosis.
 If renal hydronephrosis is left untreated can result in scaring and other significant problems with your kidneys.
 Bladder problems are also very common.
-In men, bladder problems can be associated with enlarged prostate.
-In women can be amongst other causes, result of uterine fibroids that press on the bladder.
-In ideal circumstances diagnosis and proper treatment/management of the symptoms should be accomplished as soon as possible but the long NHS waiting lists can cause unnecessary pain and distress.
+In men, bladder problems can be associated with an enlarged prostate.
+In women can be amongst other causes, a result of uterine fibroids that press on the bladder.
+In ideal circumstances, diagnosis and proper treatment/management of the symptoms should be accomplished as soon as possible but the long NHS waiting lists can cause unnecessary pain and distress.
 This why our clients take control of their health and choose a private ultrasound scan with us.

 What is the purpose of this scan?

 This ultrasound scan will examine: